janfajessen/Copernicus-CAMS-Air-Quality---Home-Assistant/README.md

 ---

-## Features

-- **Map-based location picker** — drag a pin on an interactive map during setup, no manual coordinate entry needed
-- **Multiple locations** — add as many locations as you want, each with its own device and sensors
-- **11 measured variables** — particulates, gases, UV radiation and pollen
+## Here's what genuinely sets it apart:

+- **Saharan dust** — actually quite rare, you're right that most integrations skip it.
+Worth keeping as a differentiator, especially for southern Europe and Andorra during calima episodes.
-- **3 sensors per variable** — current value, daily maximum, and time of daily maximum
+- **3 sensors per variable (current + daily max + time of max)** — most integrations only expose the current value.
+Having the daily peak and when it occurred is genuinely useful for health decisions.
-- **24-hour forecast** — available as an attribute on every current-value sensor
+- **24-hour forecast as an attribute on every current sensor** — not just today's value but the next 24 hours inline, usable directly in templates and automations without extra entities.
-- **European AQI** — composite index (1–6 CITEAIR scale) calculated from PM2.5, PM10, NO2 and O3
+- **European AQI (CITEAIR) calculated locally** — many integrations either don't include AQI at all, or use the US EPA scale which is less relevant for European users.
+Composite index (1–6 CITEAIR scale) calculated from PM2.5, PM10, NO2 and O3
-- **Hourly updates** — data refreshed every hour via DataUpdateCoordinator
+- **Map picker in setup** — most custom integrations ask for raw lat/lon coordinates.
+The interactive pin makes it accessible to non-technical users.
+- **Multiple locations from one integration** — each instance is a separate device, so you can monitor home, office, a school, etc. cleanly.
+- **Pollen + pollutants + UV in one device** — competing integrations usually cover only one category.
+This one groups everything under a single device per location.
+11 measured variables, particulates, gases, UV radiation and pollen
+- **Zero dependencies** — no external Python packages, just HA's built-in aiohttp.
+Easier to install and less likely to break on HA updates.
 - **Translations** — 49 Multilingual

 ---